openvinotoolkit/openvino/docs/Documentation/openvino_workflow.md

 | :doc:`Option 2.
 Deployment via Model Server <ovms_what_is_openvino_model_server>`
 | Deployment via OpenVINO Model Server allows the application to connect to the inference server set up remotely.
 | This way inference can use external resources instead of those available to the application itself.
-| Deployment on a model server can be done immediately without the need to run inference.
+| Deployment on a model server can be done quickly and without performing any additional steps described in the running inference section.

 @endsphinxdirective